 The wall tiles are placed in a rather haphazard manner, without a coherent pattern, and two different styles of rectangular border tiles are visible.
 Moreover, the spectacular mihrab is unusually large for the size of the mosque.
 For these two reasons, the art historian John Carswell suggests that these elements had been originally made for another building, most possibly the Saray-ı Cedid-i Amire Palace, on the plain below.

 The exterior front wall of the Muradiye Mosque is decorated with huge calligraphic inscriptions.
 This style of decoration brings to mind the similar calligraphies placed on the outside wall of the Old Mosque in the centre of Edirne, erected a bit earlier, in the early 15th century.

-On the east side of the building, there is a small cemetery where Musa Kazım Efendi was buried.
+On the east side of the building, there is a large courtyard that became a big cemetery.
+It is the burial place of Musa Kazım Efendi.
 He was the last Şeyhülislam - the chief Islamic judge of the Ottoman Empire who left Istanbul during the British occupation after the First World War.
 He died in Edirne in 1920 and was buried next to the Muradiye Mosque.

 The hill where Muradiye Mosque is situated offers stunning panoramas of Edirne, including the view of the Selimiye Mosque.

 Muradiye Mosque is located on a hill on the north-eastern side of Edirne.
 It can be reached by a 15-minute walk from Selimiye Mosque along Mimar Sinan street.